4 min Read

 Hocus Pocus (1993)

 When Halloween-hating teenager named Max inadvertently resurrects three witches, The Sanderson Sisters, from their temporary death, he must risk his life to protect his sister and defeat them with the help of a classmate crush, a friendly zombie, and an immortal black cat.
 This 1993 film might be a bit too spooky for your young ones, but school-aged kids will enjoy the ghouls, witches and spells of this classic.
+There’s now a spooky sequel to catch up on if the first one doesn’t scare you off.

 Based on the 1940-1950s cartoon about the friendliest ghost in town, this mid-nineties film version is a great watch leading up to Halloween.
 When a spoiled woman inherits a mansion in her late father’s will, she learns that the house may have a treasure hidden within it.
 To get to the treasure she must first kick out the house’s inhabitants—Casper the friendly ghost and his three wise-cracking uncles.
 When Dr. Harvey and his daughter Kat move in to the house to try and kick the ghosts out laughter and shenanigans ensue.
 It has some adult humour that will fly over little ones’ heads, making it a great movie to watch for the whole family.